Skip to main content

 Publish

-Your CI packages the harness app and publishes the artifact to Karta with an auth token.
-The first publish creates the project; later publishes add versions.
+Your laptop, CI, dashboard, or git push karta publishes the agent project.
+The first publish creates the agent; later publishes add versions.

 2